terralid/metadata/README.md

 # TerraLID

-Hosting repository for the metadata documentation of the TerraLID project
+Hosting repository for the TerraLID metadata profile.

-## use pipeline
+## Use pipeline

 To deploy a new version to GH-Pages first push your new documentation to this repository:
 ```bash